edavis03/asi-template/frontend/notes.md

 note to self remember to put mock for team call when app is rendered.
 Might be a reason to separate out into components jury still out on that

+started again this morning. looking at code realized I need to move the create person fields out of the create teams form field